 Meg is a teacher, keynote speaker, and author of twelve books.
 After twelve years in the classroom teaching and coaching, Meg volunteered on her local school board, facilitated grant projects, and continued researching and writing about best practices.
 Meg has a master’s degree in curriculum and instruction and her book, Creating a Digital-Rich Classroom, which received an honorable mention in the education category for the 2010 Foreword INDIES Book of the Year Awards.

-Meg travels globally, sharing her passion about real change in the classroom.
+Meg travels globally, sharing her passion for real change in the classroom.
 She lives in the suburbs of Chicago with her husband Brian, and sons Danny and Patrick as well as her golden retriever, Sonoma.
 Contact Meg today to bring lasting change to your school district on Twitter @megormi